 If you have an outstanding loan that is being offset: If you have an outstanding loan from the Plan, your Plan benefit may be offset by the amount of the loan, typically when your employment ends.
-The loan offset amount is treated as a distribution to you at the time of the offset and will be taxed (including the 10% additional income tax on early distributions, unless an exception applies) unless you do a 60-day rollover in the amount of the loan offset to an IRA or employer plan.
+The loan offset amount is treated as a distribution to you at the time of the offset.
+Generally, you may roll over all or any portion of the offset amount.
+Any offset amount that is not rolled over will be taxed (including the 10% additional income tax on early distributions, unless an exception applies).
+You may roll over offset amounts to an IRA or an employer plan (if the terms of the employer plan permit the plan to receive plan loan offset rollovers).